Samruddhi-Shejal/Excel-Road-Accident-Analysis/README.md

 ## 3. Tech Stack

-The dashboard is built using the following tools and technologies:
+The dashboard was built using the following tools and technologies:

 - 📊 **Microsoft Excel** – Main platform used for dashboard creation and data visualization.
 - 📈 **Pivot Tables & Pivot Charts** – Used for summarizing and visualizing accident data.